intjelic/python-sfml/doc/source/api/graphics.rst

       Construct the sprite from (a sub-rectangle of) a source texture.

       :param sfml.graphics.Texture texture: Source texture
-      :param sfml.graphics.Rectangle rectangle: Sub-rectangle of the texture to assign to the sprite
+      :param sfml.graphics.Rect rectangle: Sub-rectangle of the texture to assign to the sprite

    .. py:attribute:: texture